 Horse Show Fun For The Whole Family

 Outside the competition ring, a full special events schedule is sure to keep equine enthusiasts of any age entertained.
 Children can enjoy face painting each Saturday and Sunday beginning at 11am and pony rides by Pied Piper every Sunday at 11 am.
 In addition, Old Salem Farm is proud to support local charitable organizations that will join the special events schedule with fundraisers and educational opportunities of their own.
 On Saturday, May 14, A New Chance Animal Rescue will be on-site beginning at 12 pm, HEART Equine Ambulance will host educations tours from 1 to 2 pm, and an Ice Cream Social, hosted by Pegasus Therapeutic Riding will kick off at 2 pm.
 During Week 2, Wolf Conservation Center will host another Ice Cream Social on Saturday, May 21, and the ASPCA will hold an Adoption Day from 12:30 to 4:30 pm on Sunday, May 22.
-For a full schedule of special events, click here.

 For the shopping enthusiast, Boutique Row will open at 10 am daily and features a wide selection of goods from jewelry and clothing to antiques and equestrian equipment.
 Dining opportunities are also available at Old Salem Farm’s all-new cafe and pop-up restaurant, provided by the chefs at Clock Tower Grill in Brewster, NY.

 General admission to Old Salem Farm is free Wednesday through Friday during the Spring Horse Shows.
 On the weekends of May 14-15 and 21-22, admission is $15 for adults and $10 for seniors and children under 12.
-To purchase tickets for all show jumping events at the Spring Horse Shows, click here.
-A full schedule of events is available here.